mendixlabs/DynamicImageViewer/README.md

 ---

+**Note: Per version 5.0 we remove the Mobile Dynamic Imageviewer and Mobile Static Imageviewer, as there is no difference with the normal ones.
+This is breaking, do not update if you use those two**

 ## Description

 The image viewer package provides the possibility to display images using URLs.
 Those URLs can be constructed dynamically, or be be predefined in the modeler.
 To 'just' display an image, without having a System.Image object, this package is just what you are looking for.
 Last but not least the viewer supports cross-browser proportional scaling.